npm/www/README.md

 ## What This Repo Is

-If there are major releases going out, we will write them up here.
+:white_check_mark: If there are major releases going out, we will write them up here.

-We will collect documentation about API endpoints here.

 :white_check_mark: If you are having issues with the website — it loads too slow, or if you can't see a page you know exists, or complete a task